-To complete the proof sketch of~\Cref{thm:main_introduction} we need to extend a proof of~\Cref{thm:sep_with_GHZ_introduction} to give a sampling separation \emph{without} a $\GHZ$ state as input, we replace the $\GHZ$ state in the quantum circuit for \Cref{thm:sep_with_GHZ_introduction} with a ``Poor-Man's $\GHZ$ state'' (introduced in \cite{watts2019exponential}) defined over a binary tree $\bintree[]$.
+To complete the proof sketch of~\Cref{thm:main_introduction} we need to extend a proof of~\Cref{thm:sep_with_GHZ_introduction} to give a sampling separation \emph{without} $\GHZ$ advice.
+To do this, we replace the $\GHZ$ state in the quantum circuit used to prove \Cref{thm:sep_with_GHZ_introduction} with a ``Poor-Man's $\GHZ$ state'' (introduced in \cite{watts2019exponential}) defined over a binary tree $\bintree[]$.
 An $n$ qubit Poor-Man's GHZ state can be prepared by a constant-depth circuit acting on $2n-1$ qubits followed by a measurement of $n-1$ auxiliary qubits.
 The remaining state is equivalent to the GHZ state with some Pauli terms applied to it.
 We can determine which Pauli operations will ``correct'' the state back to the GHZ state as a function of our measurement outcomes.
 However, determining these corrections requires $\Omega(\log n)$ depth -- which we cannot afford in this shallow circuit setting.
 Instead, we absorb the Pauli corrections into the definition of the target distribution.

-The result is a circuit that samples approximately from a slightly modified version of the distribution $(X, \majmod{p}(X) \oplus \parity(X))$.
-When we replace the GHZ state with the Poor Man's GHZ state, the corresponding circuit (including the measured auxiliary qubits) approximately samples from a distribution of the form $(X, \MM{p}(S_X) \oplus \parity(X))$ where
+The result is a circuit that samples approximately from a modified version of the $(X, \majmod{p}(X) \oplus \parity(X))$ distribution.
+Specifically, the new circuit (including the measured auxiliary qubits) approximately samples from a distribution of the form $(X, \MM{p}(S_X) \oplus \parity(X))$ where

-and $S_X$ is a sum of terms that depends on output bits $X\in \{0,1\}^{n-1}$ in a complicated way.
+and $S_X$ is a sum of terms that depends on output bits $X\in \{0,1\}^{n-1}$.
 In particular, $S_X$ is a weighted sum of the bits of $X$ where the sign of the weight for each bit $X_i$ may depend on many other output variables.
 In the body of the paper we introduce the notation $\MM{p}(S_X) \oplus \parity(X) : = \pmmajmod{p}(X)$ to describe this new function.